RyanX5/instalink/README.md

-# instalink
+# InstaLink
 InstaLink is a simple QR code generator extension for your browser.
+Currently available for Chrome, Brave, and Opera.